hstreamdb/docs/docs/en/start/cli.md

 INSERT INTO stream_name (field1, field2) VALUES (1, 2);
 ```

 There is no restriction on the number of fields a query can insert.
+Also, the
-Also, the type of value are not restricted.
-However, you do need to make sure
+type of value is not restricted.
+However, you need to make sure that the
-that the number of fields and the number of values are aligned.
+number of fields and the number of values are aligned.

 #### Select data from a stream

-When we have a stream, we can select data from the stream in real-time.
+After creating a stream, we can select data from the stream in real-time.
+All the
-All the data inserted after the select query is created will be print out
+data inserted after the select query is created will be printed out when the
-when the insert operation happens.
-Select supports real-time processing on the
+insert operation happens.
+Select supports real-time processing on the data
-data inserted to the stream.
+inserted into the stream.

-For example, we can choose the field and filter the data selected from the stream.
+For example, we can choose the field and filter the data selected from the
+stream.

 ```sql
 SELECT a FROM demo EMIT CHANGES;